 Labiaplasty Surgery involves being admitted to hospital and having the surgery performed under a general anaesthetic with local anaesthetic infiltration.

 This is normally done as a day case although some patients stay overnight.

 The wounds are sutured using very fine dissolving sutures, which dissolve by themselves over the four to five days following surgery.

 It is important that you refrain from tight fitting underwear and particularly avoid nylon or synthetic fibre under-garments.
-We would recommend that you refrain from heavy exercise for a week after surgery.
+We would recommend that you refrain from heavy exercise for 6 weeks after surgery.

 If you would like to make an appointment with Prof Mark Ashton to discuss labiaplasty surgery please call 8560 0590.